 In only a few days, T-Mobile had used Microsoft’s low-code Power Platform to create a new, professional-grade solution to manage staff schedules and availability, ensure safety and monitor in-store situations, and maintain business continuity in unprecedented circumstances.
 That’s the real value of Power Apps in action: putting power in the hands of businesses (not just highly-skilled developers) and empowering them to make the things they need—and fast.

-If you want to learn more about T-Mobile’s triumph through adversity, Microsoft have a very detailed article that tells you all about it.
+If you want to learn more about T-Mobile’s triumph through adversity, Microsoft has a very detailed article that tells you all about it.
 It’s a great story.
-And there are plenty more out there, from small and medium-size businesses to FTSE 100 giants like Schlumberger, the world’s largest energy service company.
+And there are plenty more out there, from small and medium-sized businesses to FTSE 100 giants like Schlumberger, the world’s largest energy service company.

 Putting power in your hands, too

 Microsoft is keen to help all kinds of organizations harness the Power Platform at a time when, as they say, “the world needs great solutions”.
 Way back at the start of the crisis, they unveiled a new Power Apps application template designed to help businesses ride out the storm.
 It helps organizations to manage employees and keep them informed and can even draw in the latest information from local government or the World Health Organization (WHO).

 And that’s only the start.
 Power Apps isn’t just a band-aid or a life-raft—it will be a way to seize new opportunities, innovate, and take your business forward long after the current challenges have passed.
 This tool isn’t going back in the box post-COVID; it’s here to stay.